 Bulimia directly affects several different organs and important bodily functions.
 The first—and perhaps most obvious—sign of bulimic activity is that the individual who is suffering will begin to lose weight.
 Because their body is expelling their food before their body can digest it, energy is unable to be properly stored and distributed.

 Bulimia can weaken an individual’s immune system and make them much more likely to be tired and sick.
 The acid that can be found in vomit will also cause their teeth to breakdown.
 As a parent, it is important to monitor for any of these sudden changes.

 Emotional and Behavioral Changes

 People who suffer from bulimia will also change the ways they behave.
 Irritability, low self-esteem, and depression are all frequently demonstrated by those who are actively suffering.

-Bulimia can also change the way the way teenagers socialize with those around them.
-People who are suffering will frequently make self-deprecating comments, compare themselves to other, demonstrate a sudden shyness, and will easily become irritated.
+Bulimia can also change the way teenagers socialize with those around them.
+People who are suffering will frequently make self-deprecating comments, compare themselves to others, demonstrate a sudden shyness, and will easily become irritated.

 These changes in socialization are particularly pronounced right before, during, and right after meals.
 If you are a parent who thinks your teenager may be suffering from bulimia, dinner time is usually the best time for you to be quietly observing their behavior.

 Bulimia is a condition that is indeed difficult to overcome.
 But there are multiple ways that parents can help.

 - Confront your teenager with a loving, caring, and understanding approach